 Yet, customers are often treated like it is their fault they’re calling.
 But clearly, if a company shares a way to contact them, they want their customer to get in touch.
 That’s why you have to stress to your customer service reps that they wouldn’t have a job if it wasn’t for the customers.

 All in all, treat your customer with the respect they deserve.
 It doesn’t mean you have to treat each caller as it was a king of Spain or a queen of Great Britain.
 Just be respectful and kind.

-Remember the time when in a high school an accident happened and you didn’t know what to do?
+Remember the time when a high school accident happened and you didn’t know what to do?
 That’s when you met up with your best friend, told him or her everything about your issue and they carefully listened to you.
 Even if they didn’t come up with any spectacular advice it was time worth spent as solely saying out loud what the issue is has helped you understand it and better deal with it.